Lightweight Detection of a Small Number of Large Errors in a Quantum Circuit: Introduction

-Similarly to the trace distance, this distance cannot ``see'' the difference in global phase between $U$ and $e^{i\theta}U$ (unless we can turn the global phase into a relative phase by conditional operations).\footnote{This example also shows why operator-norm difference is not the right worst-case distance measure here: $\norm{U-\tilde{U}}=2$ if $\tilde{U}=-U$, even though $U$ and $-U$ are indistinguishable.}
+This is actually the special case of the diamond-norm distance, restricted to the case of unitaries.\footnote{For computing the diamond-norm distance between unitaries, the usual ``stabilization'' by tensoring with identity is not needed; see~\cite[end of Section~5.3]{akn:mixed}, or \cite[Theorem~3.55]{watrous:qit} for a more general statement.
+This also implies that an implementation~$\tilde{U}$, once verified to have small or no distance from the intended~$U$, can also be applied reliably to a subset of $n$ qubits within a larger computation.} Similarly to the trace distance, this distance cannot ``see'' the difference in global phase between $U$ and $e^{i\theta}U$ (unless we can turn the global phase into a relative phase by conditional operations).\footnote{This example also shows why operator-norm difference is not the right worst-case distance measure here: $\norm{U-\tilde{U}}=2$ if $\tilde{U}=-U$, even though $U$ and $-U$ are indistinguishable.}